placer-toolkit/placer-style-guide/README.md

 ### 4.3.
 Emphasis

 - Use **bold** for emphasis on key terms, UI elements (buttons, menus) or important warnings.
 - Use _italics_ sparingly for titles of books/software, terms being defined or foreign words.
+You may also use italics in sentences if you want to provide emphasis, but not as much emphasis as **bolding** would do.

 ### 4.4.
 Code formatting